FelipeDiagoTbbc/nodejs-template/README.md

 └── README.md
 ```

+### 🛡️ Dependency Security

+Developers can use `npm audit` to check for known security issues in the project's dependencies.

+For more detailed and continuous security monitoring, this project also includes `Snyk`. `Snyk` provides additional features such as automated fixes and vulnerability alerts.
+Developers are encouraged to use `Snyk` alongside `npm audit` for comprehensive security coverage of the project's dependencies.

+- **npm audit:** This is a built-in command in the npm CLI that automatically checks for security issues in your project dependencies.
+It reviews the package dependency tree and produces a report of packages that have known security vulnerabilities.

+- **Snyk:** This is a third-party tool that helps to find and fix known vulnerabilities in your dependencies.
+It provides a more comprehensive solution than `npm audit` by offering continuous monitoring and automated fixes.

+To run an audit with npm, you can use the command `npm audit`.
+If you have Snyk installed, you can test your project with the command `snyk test`, and monitor your project continuously with `snyk monitor`.

 ### 🔒 Security Configurations

 This project uses several security configurations to ensure the safety and reliability of the application: